We5ter/Scanners-Box/README.md

 > **Rating**: 🌟🌟🌟         |         **Language**: **Node.js**         |         **Ongoing[last 6 months]**: ✖️

-- https://github.com/Nitr4x/whichCDN (Detect if a given website is protected by a Content Delivery Network)
+- https://github.com/Nitr4x/whichCDN (Detect if a given website is protected by a CDN)
 - https://github.com/secfree/bcrpscan (Base on crawler result web path scanner)
 - https://github.com/mozilla/ssh_scan (A prototype SSH configuration and policy scanner)
 - https://github.com/18F/domain-scan (Scans domains for data on their HTTPS configuration and assorted other things)